Siziksu/android-bluetooth-for-arduino/README.md

 ## Short description

-This application is a bluetooth client used to control an Arduino project.
+- This application is a bluetooth client used to control an Arduino project.

-It provides 32 programmable macro buttons.
+- It provides 32 programmable macro buttons.

-This application is originally designed for the Arduino project [MiminuConntroller](https://github.com/Siziksu/MiminuController), a USB MIDI controller for Arduino MEGA 2560.
+- This application is originally designed for the Arduino project [MiminuConntroller](https://github.com/Siziksu/MiminuController), a USB MIDI controller for Arduino MEGA 2560.

+## Architecture

+- The application uses a layered architecture (`ui`, `presenter`, `domain` and `data`).
+- Each layer has its own models with its mappers.
+- The `ui` layer gets all what it needs from the `presenter` layer.
+- The `presenter` layer is the _man in the middle_ that connects the visual part (`ui` layer) with the data through the `domain` layer.
+- The `domain` layer manages the background calls to the `data` layer.
+- The `data` layer is a `repository`.
+This layer gets the data from a `client`.
+The `client`, through a `service`, accesses this data.

 ## What moves this application: